 Different Types of Walking Safaris

 At African Travel Gateway we discern between four types of walking safaris.
 The main criteria for a walking safari is that it takes place in an African wilderness area, that naturally supports “plains” and “big” game.
-Plains game refers to animals that are herbivore and not potentially dangerous to humans.
-These could include giraffe, impala, kudu wildebeest and the like.
-Big game refers to animals, that over the centuries have been recognized as potentially dangerous to humans, and include the big 5 (ie: lion, leopard, rhino, buffalo and elephant) but also include animals such as crocodile and hippopotamus.
+Plains game refers to animals that are herbivores and not potentially dangerous to humans.
+These could include giraffes, impala, kudu wildebeest and the like.
+Big game refers to animals, that over the centuries have been recognized as potentially dangerous to humans, and include the big 5 (ie: lion, leopard, rhino, buffalo and elephant) but also include animals such as crocodiles and hippopotamuses.

 Primitive Walking Safaris

-These are the purest form of walking safaris, and can be experienced in the Kruger National Park.
-They offer trailists a very real and very close encounter with the African wild.
-Three nights in length, these walking safaris are guided by two well experienced wilderness rangers.
+These are the purest form of walking safaris and can be experienced in the Kruger National Park.
+They offer trialists a very real and very close encounter with the African wild.
+Three nights in length, these walking safaris are guided by two well-experienced wilderness rangers.
 Guests carry their own backpacks containing their food, tent, water & clothes and under the guidance of the rangers explore a vast wilderness area with big game.
-There are no permanent camp sites and no toilet facilities.
-The trailists set up camp at a different locations each night, and experience the diverseness of wildlife and immense beauty that these wilderness areas offer.
+There are no permanent campsites and no toilet facilities.
+The trialists set up camp at different locations each night, and experience the diverseness of wildlife and immense beauty that these wilderness areas offer.

 Walking Safaris from Permanent Safari Camp

 A 2 - 4 day walking safari conducted from a permanent safari camp or lodge.
 A safari guide would take guests out into the bush for 3 - 4 hour game walks each morning and afternoon, but always returning to the camp or lodge.
 These are popular in places like the Kruger Park.
-The emphasis is on a wholistic interpretation of the bush including tracks, sights, sounds, smells, birds, insects etc…Over the few days guests become immersed in the day cycles of the wilderness, and can enjoy the comfort of a soft bed and a proper bathing facilities.
+The emphasis is on a holistic interpretation of the bush including tracks, sights, sounds, smells, birds, insects etc…Over the few days, guests become immersed in the day cycles of the wilderness and can enjoy the comfort of a soft bed and proper bathing facilities.

 Mobile or Classic Walking Safaris